This site is about software design based on how neurons in our brain

 and Dennis Gabor's work on signal processing.

-Within the past couple of years I've focused my work on designing
+Within the past few years, I've focused my work on designing

 and writing software using temporal state machines in computer